NIck-Meng/MyRScripts/LearningR/ReadMe.txt

-the code is for the book:learning R
+The code is for the book:learning R£¬Richard Cotton,O'Reilly Press